PyLav/PyLav/SETUP.md

     - To disable this set `PYLAV__USE_BUNDLED_EXTERNAL_PYLAV_NODE` to `false`
     - To enable this set `PYLAV__USE_BUNDLED_EXTERNAL_PYLAV_NODE` to `true`
   - If you don't want PyLav to manage a node (not recommended) you can specify the connection args from an external node instead.
-    - Note: PyLav supports multiple bots running on the same machine, this should not be the reason why you set these.
+    - Note: PyLav supports multiple bots running on the sam -
+    - e machine, this should not be the reason why you set these.
       - Set `PYLAV__EXTERNAL_UNMANAGED_HOST` to the Lavalink node connection host
       - Set `PYLAV__EXTERNAL_UNMANAGED_PASSWORD` to the Lavalink node connection auth password.
       - Set `PYLAV__EXTERNAL_UNMANAGED_PORT` to the Lavalink node connection port - If this is not specified the node will use port `80` if `PYLAV__EXTERNAL_UNMANAGED_SSL` is set to `false` or `443` if `PYLAV__EXTERNAL_UNMANAGED_SSL` is set to `true`.